 Termites can cause extensive damage to a home; in fact, some types of termites can eat up to 13 ounces of wood a day as a colony.
 Treating a termite infestation is only one step of the process.
-Repairing the damage done to a home by these pests is also costly.
-On average, the cost to repair framing can run up to $1,050, and the cost to install attic insulation is $1,900.
-The average price to repair and clean a crawl space can set you back $6,000.
-Termites are attracted to drywall and will feed on the paper lining, and drywall repair can cost $300 to $1,000.
+Termite damage repair costs anywhere from $300 to $15,000.
+On average, the cost to repair framing can run up to $2,500, and the cost to install attic insulation is $1,700 to $2,100.
+The average price to repair and clean a crawl space can set a homeowner back $1,500 to $15,000.
+Termites are attracted to drywall and will feed on the paper lining; drywall repair can cost $300 to $1,000.
 A termite technician can help identify termite damage versus wood rot, as they can look similar to an untrained eye.

 Termites build tunnels and travel under the foundation of a house.
 From there, they can burrow in cracks in the foundation and eat their way through the wood framing of the structure.
-If you notice swarms of termites near your home’s foundation, you have an infestation.
+If a homeowner notices swarms of termites near their home’s foundation, they almost certainly have an infestation.
 The longer an infestation goes untreated, the more damage there will be to repair.

 The method of termite treatment and the size of the area that needs to be treated can affect cost.
-The type of treatment will be unique to the species of termite, the severity of the infestation, and the home’s specific needs.
+The best termite treatment for each infestation will be unique to the species of termite, the severity of the infestation, and the home’s specific needs.

 Termite bait treatment is priced at $8 to $12 per linear foot.
 Termite bait is a substance such as wood or paper that’s been treated with a termiticide.
 Termites are lured away from the home by baits that are placed in drilled holes in the ground.
 They will eat the bait and bring it back to the nest, where the rest of the termites will die.
 This method is commonly used to control subterranean termites.
 This treatment type isn’t as precise as chemical treatments, and additional costs may be incurred if additional termite traps are needed.